cr0hn/enteletaor/README.rst

 - Disconnect remote clients from Redis server (even the admin!)
 - Inject tasks into remote processes.
 - Make a scan to discover open brokers.
+- Try to discover user/passwords in auth protected brokers

 Currently supported brokers are: